rng-guy/NFSMWBartender/README.md

 To **disable**..
 * ..a given customisation option, either delete its parameter group or the file containing it.
 * ..the entire feature set, delete all its configuration files or the folder containing them.

 &nbsp;

-&nbsp;

-&nbsp;

-# How do I install Bartender?

-**Before installing** this mod:
-1. make sure you have read and understood the ["What should I know...?" section](#what-should-i-know-before-i-use-bartender) further below,
-2. make sure your game's `Speed.exe` is compatible (i.e. 5.75 MB / 6,029,312 bytes large), and
-3. install an .asi loader or any mod with one (e.g. the [WideScreenFix mod](https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/nfsmw) by ThirteenAG).

-&nbsp;

-To **install** this mod:
-1. if it does not exist already, create a `scripts` folder in your game's installation folder;
-2. copy the `BartenderSettings` folder and compiled .asi file into the game's `scripts` folder; and
-3. (optional) in User Mode of [Binary 2.8.3](https://github.com/SpeedReflect/Binary/releases/tag/v2.8.3) or newer, load and apply `FixMissingTextures.end`.

-&nbsp;

-**After installing** this mod, you can customise its features through its configuration (.ini) files.
-You can find these configuration files in the game's new `scripts\BartenderSettings` folder.

-To **uninstall** this mod, remove its files from your game's `scripts` folder.
-There is no need to remove the optional missing textures, as the game does not ever use them without this mod.

-&nbsp;

-To **update** this mod, uninstall it and repeat the installation process above.

-> [!WARNING]
-> Whenever you update this mod, make sure to replace *all* old configuration files!

-&nbsp;